zeus-volkov-systems/messageapi/README.md

 ## Version

-**0.0.10** (Pre-Release)
+**0.9.0** (Pre-Release)

 MessageAPI uses [Semantic Versioning 2.0.0](https://semver.org/) as its versioning strategy.
-The first official version will be released upon the implementation of the C and Fortran native APIs.
+The first official version will be released upon the implementation of the C native API.
+Subsequent minor versions will release the fortran, python, IDL, and R APIs.

 ## Overview

 MessageAPI is a structured-data-processing specification designed to allow the development of decomplected, transparent, easily understood, evolutionary, and highly configurable process oriented systems.
 MessageAPI does this by drawing a domain distinction between process structure (the 'Message' of MessageAPI) and data (the 'API' part) and then providing complimentary orthonormal bases that span each space.
 The structure and data domain definitions of MessageAPI are based on the principles of generic programming and designed using the language of Communicating Sequential Processes (CSP) in order to be easily picked up and understood by different audiences and users.

 MessageAPI is ultimately a specification for data-process pipelines, but for practical purposes it is also an implementation that consists of a default **Session** that sets itself up using a declarative JSON specification of the MessageAPI structural model (through a manifest and parameter map), and then allows data to be formulated using the **Request** and **Response** APIs to process batch and/or streaming Requests asynchronously.
 In the provided Session implementation, Requests terminate on **Endpoints** which can be thought of as defining the terminus of a given computation.
 Endpoints are provided an interface and an abstract base class to extend.
 Endpoints have access to the data passed through MessageAPI as **Records**, which can be held in any number of *containers* - such as **Collections**, **Classifiers**, and **Transformations**.

 Collections are Record set containers, Classfiers are potentially cross-Collection Record containers, and Transformations are containers of Records which apply some manipulation on other containers (including other Transformations).
 In contrast with Endpoints, Transformations are more open ended, providing an interface to implement.
 Transformations exhibit lazy processing behavior that is only executed when they are referred to in an **Endpoint**.
 In MessageAPI, Transformations always get their own copies of inputs, making them easy to use without worrying about shared system state.

 *Caveat - if users provide their own Record Field 'types' (i.e., other than string, integer, float, etc.) that are some complex object, to make this guarantee, users must provide and call a 'deep copy' on each object in the record Field.
 Only standard types in the shipped default implementation guarantee immutable Transformations.*